vijitVM/CNN-Filter-Visulization/README.md

 The max pooling layer in CNN basically it selects the maximum value from the feature map that is covered inside a filter.
 Each CNN Layer can be accessed using the `layer.name` property.
 This will yield the output `block#_conv#` where `#` refers to an interger value.

-The second Step now would be use only specific layers in the VGG16 models in simple words we would create a submodel as follows:
+The second Step now would be  to use only the  specific layers in the VGG16 model,  in simple words we would create a submodel as follows:
 ```python
 def get_submodel(name):
   return tf.keras.models.Model(